 How to Stop Annoying Dog Behaviors

 Dogs do certain things because they’re fun!
 However, fun dog behaviors are super annoying to people, and it becomes a vicious cycle.
 Before freaking out and screaming “stop” to your dog, take a deep breath.
 Now, take 5 minutes to an hour and think about what you’d like your dog to do instead of (fill in the blank).
 This is the key to changing your dog’s annoying behaviors fast!
+Using positive dog training techniques can teach your dog better behavior and strengthen the bond between you and your pet.

 What Dog Behavior is Driving You Crazy?